FASHION AND PORTRAIT PHOTOGRAPHY WITH AN EMPHASIS ON ANALOG APPROACHES

 Fashion photography in which the garments merge hypnotically with the human form combined with portrait photography and mystic still lifes; showing as it were a dark soul – fuelled by desire, compulsion and yet with the innermost beauty and strength.
 His experiments serve as an invitation from undiscovered places.
 His photographs play with light – the carefully-placed shadows as integral as the blur and multiple exposures of the film itself.

-Oliver Blohm recognises the camera as an extension of his own body; the perfect fusion between subject and object.
-Due to the long exposure time of the camera, standing there in the middle of the room, there‘s time for the moment to breathe.
+Oliver Blohm recognises his work with the camera as a symbiotic moment; the perfect fusion between subject, object and time.
+Due to his often called unusual approach of generating a space for the situation – he believes that time is needed for the moment to breathe.
 In this way, that time can be lent to the moment.

 Blohm is the camera operator for the last two remaining 20x24 Polaroid cameras since he took on the administration for the photography division of Documenta 14 in Athens and Kassel, in 2017.

-Since September 2018, Blohm is co-founder and studio manager of the 20X24 STUDIO BERLIN.
+Since September 2018, Blohm is also the co-founder, studio manager and camera operator of the + 20X24 STUDIO BERLIN.